 Sister in sadness

-To see his gobby energy channelled into the care of LGBT refugees, single mums and vulnerable teens was nothing less than mind blowing.
+To see his gobby energy channelled into care of queer refugees, single mums and vulnerable teens was mind blowing.
 I told him as much, as he blinked back tears.

 Blessed and gutted